bespoken/bespoken-docs/monitoring/README.md

 ![Configuration Modal](../assets/images/monitoring/monitoring-modal.png)

 Once configured, your tests will be run automatically at the specified intervals by our system.
-You will also see a green monitoring icon next to your test suite name for test suites that are being monitored.
+You will also see a green monitoring pill next to your test suite name for test suites that are being monitored.

 ![Monitored test suite](../assets/images/monitoring/monitored-test-suite.png)